Julian Assange, circa 2006

 Albeit reluctantly, the media initially supported Assange’s right to freedom of the press – after all, WikiLeaks had hacked into the Yahoo e-mail account of Sarah Palin, one of their favorite people to ridicule.
 But boy did they turn against him in 2016 after WikiLeaks published material that damaged Hillary Clinton and the DNC!

 However, many are urging President Donald Trump to issue a pardon to Julian Assange.
-Among the people supporting a pardon are the usual array of Hollywood celebrities and liberal activists—Oliver Stone, Pamela Anderson, Michael Moore, Daniel Ellsberg, Noam Chomsky, among others.
+Among the people supporting a pardon are the usual array of Hollywood celebrities and liberal activists—including Oliver Stone, Pamela Anderson, Michael Moore, Daniel Ellsberg, and Noam Chomsky.

-Whistleblower Edward Snowden, who in 2013 leaked highly classified material from the National Security Agency documenting the full extent of the NSA’s domestic spying on Americans, also said that Assange deserved a pardon.
+Whistleblower Edward Snowden, who in 2013 leaked highly classified material from the National Security Agency uncovering the full extent of the NSA’s domestic spying on Americans, also said that Assange deserved a pardon.

 “Mr. President, if you grant only one act of clemency during your time in office, please: free Julian Assange.
 You alone can save his life,” Snowden tweeted from exile in Russia.

 Fox News host Tucker Carlson weighed in, defending the work of WikiLeaks as legitimate journalism.
-Political figures from both sides also called for Assange to be pardoned.
+Politicians and heads of state from both sides of the political spectrum and around the world called for Assange to be pardoned.

-Benedict Cumberbatch, who portrays the Wikileaks founder in The Fifth Estate, said, “No matter how you cut it, he’s done us a massive service, to wake us up to the zombie-like way we absorb our news”.
+Benedict Cumberbatch, who portrays Assange in The Fifth Estate, said, “No matter how you cut it, he’s done us a massive service, to wake us up to the zombie-like way we absorb our news”.

 In conclusion, consider this Julian Assange quote: “The greater the power, the more need there is for transparency, because if the power is abused, the result can be so enormous.”